uno36/alx-higher_level_programming/0x00-python-hello_world/README.md

-Python shell scripting and programming
+Python shell scripts and programming